NasrinMokhtarian/Bike-Data-Insights/README.md

   * Does price vary with Airlines?
   * How is the price affected when tickets are bought just 1 or 2 days before departure?
   * Does ticket price change based on departure and arrival times?
-  * How does price change with different Source and Destination cities?
+  * How does the price change with different Source and Destination cities?
   * How does ticket price vary between Economy and Business class?

 ⚙️ Technologies Used